anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/empty-points.md

 # Empty Points

 The data points those uses the `null` or `undefined` as value are considered as empty points.
 The empty data points are ignored and not plotted in the chart.
-You can customize those points, using the `emptyPointSettings` property in series.
+You can customize those points, using the `EmptyPointSettings` property in series.
 The default mode of the empty point is `Gap`.
 Other supported modes are `Average` and `Zero`.

 {% aspTab template="chart/accumulation-charts/empty-points/empty", sourceFiles="empty.cs" %}